 The title search will also give you information about whether the property is mortgaged with a bank or financial institution.
 If the property is mortgaged, the Certificate of Title (also called 'title deeds') will be kept by the bank.
 If the property is not mortgaged, you will have to search for the original Certificate of Title.
 You can start by checking the deceased's home, make enquiries with the deceased's former solicitor or local solicitors in the area or check if it is held by the bank in safe custody.

-If you cannot locate the original certificate of title you must apply to Land and Property Information NSW for a replacement certificate of title.
+If you cannot locate the original certificate of title you must apply to NSW Land Registry Services for a replacement certificate of title.

 If the deceased owned a car, motorcycle, caravan or trailer, you must find out the registration details and insurance policies.